NeXt-Warning-System/project/updates/week11.md

 ## What we’ve been up to this week

-* Interview Preparation for External User research sessions looking into finding a location and flood terminoligy (w/c 22/02/21)
+* Interview Preparation for External User research sessions looking into finding a location and flood terminology (w/c 22/02/21)
 * Research documents familiarisation
 * Identifying external users and setting up research sessions (w/c 22/02/21)
 * Continuing to recruit additional external user participants